7 Cleaning Tips Using Salt

 2) Bring Colours Back to Life

 Want to keep your bright coloured curtains bright for life?
-Wash them in saltwater solution time to time.
+Wash them in saltwater solution from time to time.

 You can also brighten old faded carpets and rugs by rubbing a cloth dipped in heavily salted warm water briskly on the fibres often.